sc3/cookcountyjail/README.md

 - by closing issues
 - by reviewing patches

-If you want to contribute to the development of the project itself, you'll want to see our [wiki page on getting started](https://github.com/sc3/cookcountyjail/wiki/Contributing).
+If you want to contribute to the development of the project itself, please see our [wiki page on getting started](https://github.com/sc3/cookcountyjail/wiki/Contributing).

 ### Our Issues